brianmd/reframe-attrs/README.md

 When you have a bunch of maps, defrecords, etc. that you need to model in re-frame, there are a lot of events and subscriptions that need to be created.
 This library is intended to reduce the level of effort by generating the attribute (field) level interactions.

+An important efficiency aspect of subscriptions is to chain them.
+Rather than get the name of user id #117 directly from the reframe store, it should get the name out of the subscription for id #117.
+This greatly reduces the number of subscriptions that get fired upon changes to the store.

+## Design Considerations

+There is only a single record for some records, such as there might be a single settings record (or map).
+But there are multiple records for most types.
+To maintain a consistent interface, all types may contain multiple records.
+For single record types, use an id of 1.

+Both a plural name and a singular name are required.
+The plural name is used for dealing w/ the entire set of records, or to get/set a record w/ a given id e.g.:

+* :users/clear removes all users from the database,
+* :users/all returns all user records (or sets all if event),
+* :users/keys returns the ids of all records,
+* :users/metadata returns the values passed to build-events-and-subscriptions
+* :users/store places map/record into reframe's store.
+It should have an :id.
+* :users/id <id value> returns the user with the given id,

+The singular name is used for attribute (field) access:

+* :user/id returns the id with the given id, ie, returns itself if the record exists in the store
+* :user/email <id> returns the email of the user w/ the given id (or sets it if event)

+### Root var

+### Recency

+### Other event/subscriptions

+This library does not (yet) attempt to generate events or subscriptions to, for example, move data between the server and client.

 ## Installation

 `[com.murphydye/reframe-attrs "0.1.0"]`